swyaeta/studbudie/README.md

 Study Buddy is an intelligent Discord study assistant designed to help students stay focused, organized, and productive.
-With 20+ commands and multiple productivity features, Study Buddy turns your server into a good learning space and you can study without leaving discord!!
+With 20+ commands and multiple productivity features, Study Buddy turns your server into a good learning space and you can study without leaving discord!!!

  Features:
 • Pomodoro study timers